 Questions; Contact; Suggestions

-If you have questions or suggestions to make this page better, or you want representation to help seal or expunge your criminal record, please contact me.
+If you have questions or suggestions to make this page better, or you want representation to help seal or expunge your criminal record, please contact us.